submagic/submagic-discount-code/README.md

-# Submagic Promo Code Valid in 2025
+# Best Submagic promo code valid in 2025

 Submagic is currently **the best subtitling SaaS available on the market**.
 Unfortunately, it's not free: you'll need to subscribe to this service to use it.
 The good news is that we're explaining here **how to save as much as possible on your Submagic subscription price**.
 Let's go!

-## The Best Submagic Promo Code
+## The best Submagic promo code

 The **MA10 code** allows you to get **10% off for life on Submagic**.